PFAS Water Contamination

 What is PFAS Water Contamination?

 Critically, PFAS chemicals are not naturally occurring and multiple incidents throughout the 1970s, 1980s, and 1990s alerted (or should have alerted) manufacturers to the dangers of PFAS chemicals, to the extended presence of PFAS chemicals, and to their ability to spread throughout the environment and into the human body.
-Despite having this knowledge of the dangers of their own products, manufacturers sold AFFF and other products containing PFAS chemicals to the United States Department of Defense and others from approximately 1964 through at least 2000.
-As a result, PFAS is found across the country in drinking water supplies, drinking water wells, wastewater, and biosolids generated at wastewater treatment facilities.
+Despite having this knowledge of the dangers of their own products, manufacturers sold products containing PFAS chemicals through multiple streams of commerce through a variety of industrial and household products.
+As a result, PFAS is found across the country in drinking water supplies, drinking water wells, wastewater, soil and biosolids generated at wastewater treatment facilities.
 According to a senior official with the U.S. Center for Disease Control, PFAS chemicals are “one of the most seminal public health challenges for the next decades.”

 A solution to this problem exists, but it will be complex and expensive.
 At Cossich, Sumich, Parsiola and Taylor, we believe that this burden should lie with those who caused the problem.
 In re: Aqueous Film-Forming Foam Products Liability Litigation, MDL-2873, is before the Honorable Richard M. Gergel in the United States District Court for the District of South Carolina.
-This Multi-district Litigation Panel focuses specifically on Aqueous Film-Forming Foam (AFFF) products, which account for a significant portion of PFAS chemical litigation.
+This Multi-district Litigation Panel focuses specifically on certain PFAS containing products, which account for a significant portion of PFAS chemical litigation.
 However, PFAS contamination can also occur through other avenues, such as localized pollution by chemical factories.
-Whether PFAS contamination results from the use of AFFF, like those cases being considered in the pending MDL, or from the use of other non-AFFF products, Cossich, Sumich, Parsiola & Taylor stand ready to make sure that those responsible are held accountable in a court of law.
+Whether PFAS contamination results from the use of AFFF, or from the use of other non-AFFF products, Cossich, Sumich, Parsiola & Taylor stand ready to make sure that those responsible are held accountable in a court of law.